Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 $$a\ket{H} + b\ket{T}$$

-However, if the phase applies to whole state:
+However, if the phase applies to the whole state:

 $$e^{it}(a\ket{H} + b\ket{T})$$

-then we cannot deteted this difference so it is the same as:
+then we cannot determine this difference so it is the same as:

 $$a\ket{H} + b\ket{T}$$